jacob-r-finley/UNO_DCFL_Scanner/README.md

 - The current program reads specific table data from the Daily Crime & Fire Log, so if you would like to use this code for a different project, edit the ```ReadPage.py``` file so that you grab the data that you would like.
 - BeautifulSoup is used as the webscrapper from the Crime & Fire Log page.
 The data is grabbed from a table and other packages (like pandas) to grab the data.
 I may also update to this in the future to more reliably read data.
 - If you plan to use this double check the code to make sure that none of my current code and added text is not added to your tweets.
+- If you have any questions, feel free to reach out and I would love to discuss details with you!